niamhalexandra/tech257/Azure & Linux/DB_onVM_Code_Along.md

 sudo npm -E start

 ## Blockers:
 * Initially had set up my database vm using a different vnet to the app so they couldn't communicate.
 Rebuilt a new vm on the same vnet as the app vm and successful.
+* ON AWS ADD SED LINE FOR RESTARTS
+* sudo sed -i "s/^#\$nrconf{restart} = 'i';/\$nrconf{restart} = 'a';/" /etc/needrestart/needrestart.conf